-- Promoting the CDA or AA process to eligible HCPS staff and private providers. - Continue to identify HCPS Instructional Assistants needing CDA training or to obtain an AA. - Supporting eligible HCPS staff and private providers in the registration process for completing the Child Development Associate Certificate. - Supporting eligible HCPS staff and private providers in completing the CDA/AA coursework, CDA application, CDA portfolio, and CDA exam. - Providing KRA grant funding of approximately \$500 for an estimated 20 HCPS eligible staff and private providers for the CDA coursework or towards an AA degree.
+- Promoting the CDA or AA process to eligible HCPS staff and private providers. - Continue to identify HCPS Instructional Assistants needing CDA training or to obtain an AA. - Supporting eligible HCPS staff and private providers in the registration process for completing the Child Development Associate Certificate.

+- Supporting eligible HCPS staff and private providers in completing the CDA/AA coursework, CDA application, CDA portfolio, and CDA exam. - Providing KRA grant funding of approximately \$500 for an estimated 20 HCPS eligible staff and private providers for the CDA coursework or towards an AA degree.

 Utilization of KRA Funding: During the 2023-2024 school year, HCPS utilized KRA funding to hire temporary Early Childhood CDA support personnel.
 This person is responsible for managing and supporting all aspects of the CDA process for HCPS assistants and community providers throughout the duration of the grant.
-This data showcases a diverse range of educational backgrounds among Pre-Kindergarten paraeducators, indicating a commitment to professional development through various degree programs and the CDA certification process.
-The support provided by the Early Childhood Office, coupled with the utilization of KRA funding, demonstrates a proactive approach to enhancing the qualifications and skills of the workforce involved in early childhood education within HCPS.
-Harford County continues to address all challenges associated with Pre-Kindergarten staffing, professional development and materials and supplies.
+Our data showcases a diverse range of educational backgrounds among Pre-K paraeducators, indicating a commitment to professional development through various degree programs and the CDA certification process.

+HCPS continues to address all challenges.
 Below is a list of additional challenges and changes needed to support transforming HCPS practices and achieving the intended outcomes of the Blueprint.

-Barrier Strategy Secure funding to maintain Early Childhood Teacher Specialist, and obtain additional Pre-Kindergarten teachers, Pre-Kindergarten assistants, special area teachers and special educators to support HCPS Pre-K and community programs.
-HCPS will continue to apply for MSDE grants to support funding for staff to support Pre-Kindergarten.
+Barrier Strategy Secure funding for adequate high-quality staffing HCPS will continue to apply for MSDE grants to support funding for staff to support Pre-Kindergarten.
 HCPS Early Childhood Office will continue to advocate for funding through operational funds or grant funding for staff to support Pre-Kindergarten.
-Hire additional highly qualified Pre-Kindergarten teachers, Pre-Kindergarten assistants, special area teachers and special educators to support HCPS Pre-K and community programs.
-HCPS will continue to seek out and recruit qualified early childhood teachers (general educators and special educators) to hire utilizing all Human Resources recruitment strategies.
+Hire highly qualified Pre-K teachers, Pre-K assistants, special area teachers and special educators to support HCPS Pre-K and community programs.
+HCPS will continue to seek out and recruit qualified early childhood teachers to hire utilizing all Human Resources recruitment strategies.
 HCPS will provide professional development and coaching for special area staff to support developmentally appropriate practices.
-HCPS will provide professional development and supportive coaching to all staff and providers in implementing developmentally appropriate practices and evidence-based practices to support social/emotional/behavioral growth of young children.
-Secure funding to support the purchase of materials and supplies for high-quality Pre-K classrooms.
+HCPS will provide PD and supportive coaching to all staff and providers in implementing developmentally appropriate practices and evidence-based practices to support social/emotional/behavioral growth of young children.
+Secure funding to support the purchase of materials and supplies for high- quality Pre-K classrooms.
 HCPS will continue to utilize Maryland Blueprint Pre-Kindergarten per pupil allocation and to advocate for funding through operational funds or grant funding for staff to support Pre-Kindergarten.
 HCPS will advocate for operational funds or apply for other MSDE grant funding to purchase materials, furniture, and supplies.
-A limited number of qualified early childhood candidates are available for Pre-Kindergarten positions due to the current teacher shortage.
+Securing qualified early childhood candidates for Pre-Kindergarten positions due to the current teacher shortage.
 HCPS coordinates with Harford Community College on hosting field placements and student internships in our early childhood programs.
-HCPS continues to partner with colleges/universities to train and recruit high quality, diverse teachers.
-HCPS posts positions on the HCPS website, with the online application, as well as all of our social media channels.
-Several job boards such as Indeed and SchoolSpring.
-HCPS provides professional development and supportive coaching to all staff and providers in implementing developmentally appropriate practices, curriculum, and classroom management.
+HCPS partners with IHEs to recruit high quality, diverse teachers.
+HCPS posts positions on the HCPS website, as well as all of our social media channels and job boards such as Indeed and SchoolSpring.
+HCPS provides PD and coaching to all staff and providers in developmentally appropriate practices, curriculum, and class management.
 HCPS Human Resources meets with all conditional hires to create a certification completion plan.
 The Blueprint credentialing for Pre-Kindergarten paraeducators reduces the pool of eligible candidates.
 HCPS Office of Early Childhood is promoting the CDA or AA process to other assistants within HCPS to increase eligibility.
 HCPS will support students in the early childhood high school pathway program about the procedures involved in obtaining CDA or AA credentials and possible job opportunities.
 HCPS coordinates with Harford Community College, on hosting field placements and student internships in our early childhood programs.
 HCPS continues to partner with colleges/universities to train and recruit high quality, diverse assistants.